openshift/enhancements/enhancements/management-workload-partitioning.md

 conditions are:

 1. When a pod has the Guaranteed QoS class
-2. When mutation would change the QoS policy for the pod
+2. When mutation would change the QoS class for the pod
 3. When the feature is inactive because nodes are not reporting the management resource